 What is a buff lace Polish chicken?

-Europe is the origin country of Buff Laced Polish Chicken, In the late 19th century this was recognized as a separate breed in the United States.
+Europe is the country that originated from Buff Laced Polish Chicken.
+In the late 19th century, this breed was recognized as distinct in the United States.
 These are well known for their unique crest and plumage.
 They have unique buff-colored feathers with black lace-like markings.

 Is Buff Lace Polish Chicken Aggressive?

-No, Buff Laced Polish Chicken are not aggressive; they are friendly and social birds.
+No, Buff Laced Polish chickens are not aggressive; they are friendly and social birds.

 Are they susceptible to disease?

 This depends on the condition.
-When the environment or their coop is non-hygiene, they are susceptible to disease.
+When the environment or their coop is non-hygienic, they are susceptible to disease.

 Is Buff Lace Polish Chicken Good for Beginners?

-Buff Laced Polish chickens lay white color and medium-sized eggs.
+Buff Laced Polish chickens lay white eggs and are medium-sized.

 At what age does Buff Laced Polish Chicken start laying eggs?

-They start laying eggs at the age of 4.5-5.5 months (20-24 weeks) or are a little bit more than this; however, this depends on their diet and environment.
+They start laying eggs at the age of 4.5-5.5 months (20-24 weeks) or a little bit more, depending on their diet and environment.

 Is Buff Lace Polish Chicken Broody?